gaugup/PythonPLResources/OptimizingPytestRuntime/OptimizingPytestRuntime.md

 ```

 When we run the tests in this file using pytest, we see a runtime of roughly 140 seconds.
+140 seconds is a lot for running three tests using pytest!

 ```c
 pytest test_pytest.py